eshaffer321/BankofAmerica-Web-Scraper/README.md

 ### Account File
 The account credentials are stored in a json file.
 If you would like to login even with the security v2 security, you can provide the security answers in the file.
+This is not required, but the program will not work if it encounters these questions while parsing.
 ```.env
 [{
   "name": "",